tari-project/tari/RFC/src/RFC-0130_Mining.md

 A description of the Base Node is provided in [RFC-0110/Base Nodes] (https://tari-project.github.io/tari/RFC-0110_BaseNodes.html).
 A Mining Server is connected locally or remotely to a Tari Base Node and a Monero Node, and is responsible for constructing Tari and Monero Blocks from their respective mempools.
 The Mining Server should retrieve transactions from the mempool of the connected Base Node and assemble a new Tari block by bundling transactions together.

-Mining servers also have the option to re-verify transactions before including them in a new Tari block, but this verification process of checking that the transaction's rules such as signatures and timelocks are enforced is the responsibility of the connected Base Node.
+Mining servers may re-verify transactions before including them in a new Tari block, but this verification process of checking that the transaction's rules such as signatures and timelocks are enforced is the responsibility of the connected Base Node.